techreturners/delete-lm-lab-async-await-javascript/docs/exercise001.md

 If your code works you should get a console messages that says `Yay!
 Promise resolved with response: done` when the promise is successful and `Boo.
 Promise rejected with response: error` when the promise fails.

-Remember to commit your code to Git when you've got it working! 😊 🙌
+Commit and push your code to GitHub when you've got it working! 😊 🙌

 ## Task 2 - Convert your .then().catch() into Async & Await 💅